-Am I the only one who finds it tearjerking, yet slightly romantic, when he says "I just need to watch this, I think I have a way, A way to bring her back right this time." which shows that all he wanted out of this whole mess that Project Freelancer became was to bring back his long lost love?
+- "I just need to watch this, I think I have a way, A way to bring her back right this time."
+All he wanted out of this whole mess that Project Freelancer became was to bring back his long lost love.

-Now, let's think about this revelation for a second.
-Texas was based on failure.
+- Texas was based on failure.
 No matter what happens, she never wins.
 Except against her daughter, and when that happens she still loses by gaining Carolina's resentment, or in the case of their last fight, Carolina entirely.
 On the flip side, Carolina can never win against her mother's ghost, and it's clear which of them her father favours.
 What does that tell her?

-In a post credits scene, North carrying South on his back after their 'family conversation', and him assuring her that he's always got her back.
+- In a post credits scene, North carrying South on his back after their 'family conversation', and him assuring her that he's always got her back.
 Considering his fate, what would have been a heartwarming moment is twisted into tragedy.
 Definitely bound to hit siblings hard...